OlivierBinette/StringCompare/README.md

 ## Benchmark

-Comparison of the Jaro-Winkler implementation speed for different Python packages, when comparing the strings "Olivier Binette" and "Oilvier Benet":
+Comparison of the Damerau-Levenshtein implementation speed for different Python packages, when comparing the strings "Olivier Binette" and "Oilvier Benet":

 ```python